m-baqir/GBHS_HospitalProject/README.md

 - ADD: Both new services and locations can be added using form elements on the NEW page, which in turn creates a new entry in the database.
 - UPDATE: Similarly, the EDIT page allows for the admin to update details of a location or service using form fields and then the change gets reflected in the database accordingly.
 - DELETE: Finally, the delete confirm page gives the admin a warning page before proceeding with the deletion of a particular entity.
 This applies to both services and locations.
+---
+### Challenges and Hurdles - *Mohammad Baqir*
+- The UnAssociate method is still malfunctioning in some way that i have not been able to figure out.
+As such I am unable to destroy the link between a service and location.
+- We also lost a collaborator from our group a couple of weeks ago and I had helped her few times over Google Meet with getting her project, database and codebase setup.
+- Over the Aug14-15 weekend we ran into another issue pertaining to migrations.
+One group member had pushed their changes to github, but the update-database command kept running into errors for me.
+I tried different things to try to remedy the issue but my attempts were futile.
+Eventually, we had to wait for the other group member to make adjustments to their code and push changes again.
+I then had to delete my current project and then clone a new project to configure the database correctly.
+After that, the project was running smoothly.